 - Enough drift capability for wave riding

 The overall feel can still vary slightly depending on your setup, including things like your control bar and harness.
+The best way to understand it is to actually ride one, even just a quick session on a rental or a friend’s setup.

 Rider Feedback

 "The Evo is the kite I trust in any condition.
-It's super intuitive, boosts effortlessly, and always feels predictable-whether I'm cruising, jumping, or pushing a bit harder." - Edgar Ulrich
+It's super intuitive, boosts effortlessly, and always feels predictable-whether I'm cruising, jumping, or pushing a bit harder."

 Build and Construction